Early Christianity: Southern Gaul

 The Mediterranean coast of France and the Rhone valley, then part of Roman Gallia Narbonensis, were early centers of Christianity.
 Major Christian communities were found in Arles, Avignon, Vienne, Lyon, and Marseille (the oldest city in France).
 The Persecution in Lyon occurred in 177.
 The Apostolic Father Irenaeus from Smyrna of Anatolia was Bishop of Lyon near the end of the 2nd century and he claimed Saint Pothinus was his predecessor.
 The Council of Arles in 314 is considered a forerunner of the ecumenical councils.
 The Ephesine theory attributes the Gallican Rite to Lyon.

-Italy outside Rome

 Aquileia

 The ancient Roman city of Aquileia at the head of the Adriatic Sea, today one of the main archaeological sites of Northern Italy, was an early center of Christianity said to be founded by Mark before his mission to Alexandria.
 Hermagoras of Aquileia is believed to be its first bishop.
 The Aquileian Rite is associated with Aquileia.